omnivector-solutions/osd-documentation/installation.rst

   cloud environment.
 Currently available ones are AWS and LXD.
 - ``slurm-core/series/``: overlays to define the OS of the Slurm components, the possible options are CentOS7 and Ubuntu Focal (20.04).
-- ``slurm-core/charms/``: overlays to change the source of the charm.
-By default, the bundle gets the ``latest/stable`` channel from Charmhub.
-The overlays in this directory allows ut to change the source to either ``latest/edge`` channel or from your local machine.
+- ``slurm-core/charms/``: overlays to change the source of the charms.
+By default, the bundle gets them from the ``latest/stable`` channel from Charmhub.
+The overlays in this directory allows us to change the source to either ``latest/edge`` channel or from your local machine.
 The latter one is specially useful for development, see :ref:`charm-development` for details.

 The ``slurm-addons`` directory contains overlays to extend SLURM with plugins: